Austin 73 Excellent

 What's it like Living in Austin?

-The livability score in Austin is 70/100 and the city is ranked in the 79th percentile of all cities across America.
-Based on the rankings for each individual category, Austin has received high marks for crime (A+), cost of living (B+), employment (A) and housing (A).
-On a less positive note, Austin does not have favorable ranks for the following: amenities (F) and education (D).
+Austin has a livability score of 72/100 and is ranked #24 in Arkansas and #5,366 in the USA.
+Based on the scores for each individual category, Austin has received high marks for crime (A+), cost of living (B+), employment (A+) and housing (A+).
+On a less positive note, Austin does not have favorable grades for the following: amenities (F).
 If we take a look at the data, we can find out why.

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Austin apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.

 Assuming that Austin meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Austin.
 Everything else becomes a lot less important if it turns out that home prices in Austin are simply unattainable.
-The median home price for Austin homes is $148,500, which is 29.5% higher than the Arkansas average.
-If we take a closer look at the affordability of homes in Austin, we’ll see that the home price to income ratio is 1.9, which is 29.6% lower than the Arkansas average.
+Median real estate prices in Austin come in at $261,281, which is 25% higher than the Arkansas average.
+The home price to income ratio compares the median home prices to the median household income.
+In Austin, the home price to income ratio is 2.3, which is 30.3% lower than the Arkansas average.

 Best Places to Live in and Around Austin